nade786-maker/Html/README.md

 - `--min-chars <number>` - Minimum character length for values to consider (default: 5)
 - `--keep-found-values` - Keep the temporary file containing gathered values instead of deleting it
-- `--timeout <seconds>` - Maximum time to spend scanning filesystem for .env files (default: 30, use 0 for unlimited)
+- `--timeout <seconds>` - Maximum time to spend scanning filesystem for .env files (default: 0 for unlimited, set a number for time limit)
 - `--verbose, -v` - Show detailed scanning progress and debug information

 ## How it works